Deckhouse Kubernetes Platform on VMware vSphere

 We’ve intentionally skipped User creation since there are many ways to authenticate a user in the vSphere.

-Create a role with the corresponding permissions:
+Create a role with the required privileges:

 govc role.create deckhouse \